Observability in KubeStellar#

 kubestellar-controller-manager | HTTP | 8082 | /debug/pprof/ | None | |

-ks-transport-controller | HTTP | 8092 | /debug/pprof/ | None | |
+ks-transport-controller | HTTP | 8092 | /debug/pprof/ | None | Port configurable via Helm values. |

 status-addon-controller | HTTP | 9282 | /debug/pprof/ | None | |

-status-agent-controller | HTTP | 8082 | /debug/pprof/ | None |
+status-addon-agent | HTTP | 8082 | /debug/pprof/ | None | Port configurable via Helm values. |

-Example: Accessing Metrics and Debug Endpoints#
+Example: Accessing KubeStellar Controller Metrics and Debug Endpoints#

 Note: The following example assumes you have a running KubeStellar controller-manager pod and access to the appropriate Kubernetes context and namespace.
 The Deployment name is always kubestellar-controller-manager